withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 All readers can benefit from clear, straightforward writing, but this can be particularly important for people who:

-- are reading documentation in a non-native language.
+- are reading documentation in a non-native language
-- are frustrated, tired, or in a hurry.
+- are frustrated, tired, or in a hurry
-- have cognitive, learning or attention difficulties.
+- have cognitive, learning, or attention difficulties
-- come from a non-traditional development background.
+- come from a non-traditional development background
+- are translating our documentation into other languages

 We aim for **clear** and **helpful** documentation that serves the reader above all else!